juanary/juanary/README.md

 # Hi, I'm Juan.

-I'm a 19-year-old **QA Tester** at **Globant** and a Systems Engineering student at **UTN Córdoba**, with a strong interest in software development and technology.
+I'm a 19-year-old Systems Engineering student at **UTN Córdoba**, with a strong interest in software development and technology.
 I'm passionate about problem-solving and continuously expanding my skills in programming and system design.

 ---